microsoft/azure-pipelines-yaml/design/multicheckout.md

   lfs: boolean        # whether to download Git-LFS files
   submodules: true | recursive  # set to 'true' for a single level of submodules or 'recursive' to get submodules of submodules
   persistCredentials: boolean   # set to 'true' to leave the OAuth token in the Git config after the initial fetch
-  root: string        # directory to checkout the repo
+  path: string        # directory to checkout the repo
 ```

 ## New features needed